Dr Stefanie Sharman

 |Campus:||E2.12, Melbourne Burwood Campus|

-- Bachelor of Science, Victoria University of Wellington (NZ), 2002
+- Bachelor of Science, Victoria Univ. of Wellington, 2002

 - Graduate Certificate of Higher Education, Deakin University, 2011

 Conferences and seminars

 Brubacher, S., Scoboria, A., Sharman, S. J., & Powell, M. B. (2012, March).
 Adult witnesses suggestibility across various question types for present and absent details.
 Paper presented at the Annual Conference of the American Psychology-Law Society, Puerto Rico.